-If you are interested in Safety and the credentials of the company with whom you choose to fly then you have come to the right place.
+If you are interested in safety and the credentials of the company with whom you choose to fly then you have come to the right place.
 Global Ballooning Australia is regarded as Australia’s most credentialed ballooning company.

-With a fleet of seventeen balloons and nine commercial pilots, Global Ballooning Australia is one of Australia’s largest ballooning operations.
+With a fleet of over 25 balloons and 9 commercial pilots, Global Ballooning Australia is one of Australia’s largest ballooning operations.
 Our attention to detail is reflected in our everyday approach to the business of ballooning and I am sure if you wish to conduct further research throughout Civil Aviation Safety Authority (CASA), or the ballooning industry you will find the name Global Ballooning Australia is held in the highest regard.
 Please take the time to review and enjoy our website – what you will see is evidence of a long detailed and safe history in ballooning around Australia and the world.

 Global Ballooning Australia Pty Ltd is a registered ‘Charter Airline and flying training facility’ authorised by the Civil Aviation Safety Authority (CASA), operating under Air Operator Certificate number 1-UNSBH-02.
 All of our pilots hold commercial pilot licences (CPL –B) issued by the authority (CASA) and are governed by the same regulations pertaining to any small passenger airline.